GoogleChrome/web.dev/src/site/content/en/reliable/handling-navigation-requests/index.md

 means that it won't be <em>reliably</em> fast.

 {% Aside %}
-`Cache-Conrtol: no-cache` means the browser must check (or "revalidate") with the server before using a previously cached resource.
+`Cache-Control: no-cache` means the browser must check (or "revalidate") with the server before using a previously cached resource.
 This requires a round-trip network communication to complete before the resource can be used.
 {% endAside %}